 This is a running report that can be printed off at any point in time during the day.
-It displays the total number and total value of transactions performed for each Acquirer since the last Z Report was performed.
-This report DOES NOT reset the totals.
+It displays the total number and total value of transactions performed for each Acquirer since the last report was performed.
+This report DOES NOT reset the totals unless you select option to 'Reset statement' - this will reset the totals to '0'